duffau/pres/sequence-tagging/slides.md

   - News Trading Algorithms
   - Applied NLP and ML
 - Co-founded a NLP-powered Legal Tech start-up
-- Background as Msc. in Economics
+- Msc. in Economics from University of Copenhagen
-- Fell into the Math and Code pot at University
+  - Fell into the "$Math$ and `Code`" pot at University

 ### Slides

+![](./static/talk-url-qr-code.svg){ width=40% }
 [duffau.github.io/talks/sequence-tagging][3]

-![](./static/talk-url-qr-code.svg){ width=40% }

 ---